 So let's get started.
-For de-anodizing you will need

 - A few large paper clips and binder clips

-- Green Scotch Brite pads
+- Green Scotch Brite pad

 - Denatured Alcohol

 - Hang the part in the Greased Lightning Cleaner so that it is completely submerged and not touching the bottom.
 If you just drop the part in the Greased Lightning Cleaner, only the upper portion of the part will be de-anodized and you will have to flip the part over.
 While the second side is de-anodizing the first side will turn black from oxidizing.
 Sometimes this is inevitable with parts such as flat chassis pieces.
 I try to do all sides at once so there is less clean up later.

-Once the oxidizing process begins you will see bubbles start to come off the surface of the part.
+- Once the oxidizing process begins you will see bubbles start to come off the surface of the part.
 Check the part every minute or so.
 Leaving the part in for too long will cause over-oxidation and turn the part black.
 Depending on how thick the layer of anodizing is, it will take between 2-10 minutes to completely remove.

 Use a Scotch Brite pad to clean up any black areas where there was over-oxidation of the aluminum.
 The bare metal will have a flat dull finish.

-Polishing the aluminum
+Polishing aluminum RC parts

 Items needed will be:

-- wet/dry sandpaper in 320, 400, 600, 800, 1000, 1500 grit.
+- Wet/dry sandpaper in 320, 400, 600, 800, 1000, 1500 grit.

-- spray bottle of water
+- Spray bottle of water